GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 The result are the plots that show relation of two variables, dashboard, map, and the best classification model is decision tree to predict first stage will be successful or not.

+# Introduction

+In the age of commercial space travelling, SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.